Intro

 Helter Skelter by J. Lennon and P. McCartney

 It is not my intention, as I mentioned earlier, to overemphasize the spiritual or mythological gradients of the Yellow Submarine film (which may be possibly completely absent from the mind of its authors, and certainly from the song!), but it is hardly avoidable to connect the film’s imagery with a more general background that transcends the aesthetics and technicalities of the entertainment industry.
 Like Ringo, or Zostrianos, or Hamlet and Faust for that matter, at the critical moment, and as if on cue, the messenger from heaven (or hell, “submarine” or otherwise) arrives and the tragedy begins.
 From a certain perspective the Yellow Submarine film alludes to a reality, that of a nation and its people, that shares some traits with tragedy.
-Or at least with the kind of comedy where a character or group of characters very nearly succumb to a trial, sinister plot, or ordeal, signalling a climatic point before the story straightens up and climbs up to new heights of relief and wish fulfillment.
+Or at least with the kind of comedy where a character or group of characters very nearly succumb to a trial, sinister plot, or ordeal, signalling a climatic point before the story straightens up and climbs up to new heights of relief and wish fulfilment.

-In the Yellow Submarine motion picture the female character, commonly characterized in literature and movies as a cursed pregnant woman, unfaithful wife, witch, harlot, or vampiree) belongs in this case to the category of the City of God, Utopia, or New Jerusalem: in other words, the “Promised Land” to be reached at the end of the Yellow Submarine narrative.
-At the beginning of it we see the unfolding of the ancient myth of the “paradise lost” theme that spans from Gilgamesh and Upnapishtim, to Milton’s Adam and Eve, leading (like Satan implies in Milton) to the very reversal of this theme in dystopian literature: “1984”, “Brave New World”, “Clockwork Orange”, down to hippie “Logan’s Run”, which constitute the result of falling from grace, so to say.
-This is the backdrop against which most female tragic characters should be evaluated or, artistically speaking, “set against”.
+In the Yellow Submarine motion picture the female character, commonly characterized in literature and movies as a cursed pregnant woman, unfaithful wife, witch, harlot, or vampire, belongs to the category of the City of God, Utopia, or New Jerusalem: in other words, the “Promised Land” to be reached at the end of the Yellow Submarine‘s successful quest.
+At the beginning of the film, we see the unfolding of the ancient myth of the expulsion from paradise theme that spans from Gilgamesh and Utnapishtim all the way to Milton’s Adam and Eve, and leading to the very reversal of this theme in modern dystopian literature: Bradbury’s Fahrenheit 451, Yevgeny Zamyatin’s We, together with Orwell’s 1984, Huxley’s Brave New World, Margaret Atwood’s The Handmaid’s Tale, Burgess’s Clockwork Orange, down to Nolan’s Logan’s Run or the tacky Blake’s 7 (Kazuo Ishiguro’s Never Let Me Go, Station Eleven by Emily St. John Mandel, and Cormac McCarthy’s The Road well deserve to be in the list too, among others).
+Add to these the treatment of apocalyptic end-of-times mythologem in a whole range of contemporary comics and graphic novels, film and television, and we may begin to glimpse the importance of a “New Hope” or a future promised land.

-(For an interesting glance at the feminine symbolism of the ark you may visit (among many other links, with diverse orientations) the following link: “The Virgin Mary and The Ark of the New Covenant“[3]pdf, or this[4]pdf.)
+(For an interesting glance at the feminine symbolism of the ark you may visit (among many other links, with diverse orientations) the following link: “The Virgin Mary and The Ark of the New Covenant[3]pdf, or this[4]pdf.)

 About “depotentiation” Jung writes: